henrygambles/Swonzo/README.md

 ## What's This? -->

-This is an iOS client for connecting with the Monzo API!
+An iOS client for connecting with the Monzo API!
 Built in Swift & Xcode with Alamofire, Charts, Disk, Google Maps & Lottie.

+I wanted to build a proper app with the Monzo API -

 <img src="../master/Swonzo/Mockups/login.png" alt="login"/>